AnuragChavan123/SQL_RETAIL_SALES_PROJECT1/README.md

 This project analyzes a **retail sales dataset** using SQL.
 The dataset contains transaction-level details such as customer demographics, sales amount, product categories, and transaction timestamps.

-Objectives
+## Objectives
-Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+1)Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
-Data Cleaning: Identify and remove any records with missing or null values.
+2)Data Cleaning: Identify and remove any records with missing or null values.
-Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
+3)Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
-Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.
+4)Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

 The goal of the project is to perform **data cleaning, exploration, and business analysis** to extract actionable insights for decision-making.